 Your doctor may recommend tests to diagnose your condition and its severity.
 The most common tests are:

 - EKG (electrocardiogram): This detects and records your heart's electrical activity, with certain EKG results suggesting pericarditis.

 - Chest X-ray: A chest X-ray takes pictures of the inside of the chest, including your heart, lungs and blood vessels.
 The pictures can show whether you have an enlarged heart, which can be a sign of excess fluid in your pericardium.

-- Echocardiography (PDF): This test uses sound waves to create pictures of your heart, showing its size and shape and how well it's working.
+- Echocardiography (Echo): This test uses sound waves to create pictures of your heart, showing its size and shape and how well it's working.
 It can show fluid build-up in the pericardium.

 - Cardiac CT (computed tomography): This X-ray takes a clear, detailed picture of your heart and pericardium and helps to rule out other causes of chest pain.

 - Cardiac MRI (magnetic resonance imaging): A cardiac MRI uses magnets and radio waves to form detailed pictures of your organs and tissues.
 It can show changes in the pericardium.

 Your doctor also may recommend blood tests to find out if you've had a heart attack, the cause of your pericarditis and the extent of inflammation in your pericardium.

 Support That Empowers